 Most people look out for each other and watch over children to make sure they don’t get hurt — even if the child isn’t their own.

 While no country is completely crime free, the lack of gun violence, school shootings, and violent public protests is more noticeable the longer you live in Japan.
-It’s a piece of mind you don’t get in some other countries.
+It’s a peace of mind you don’t get in some other countries.

 Below are some of the cons of living in Japan.